Clinic Automation 7 min read

 How often should these metrics be reviewed?

-What’s a good lead-to-appointment conversion rate for a clinic?
+What is a good lead-to-appointment conversion rate for a clinic?

 How do you handle attribution when leads come from multiple channels?